PortlandHumanists/pubwebsite/src/content/docs/tina-setup.md

 ## Step 3: Get Your Tokens

 Tina uses a client ID and two tokens to connect your site to Tina Cloud.
-You'll add all three to Netlify.
+You'll add all three to Netlify in the next section.

 On your Tina project page: